ciscoheat/superforms-web/src/routes/faq/+page.md

 ### How to handle file uploads?

 Currently, file uploads are not handled with Superforms.
-The recommended way to do it is to grab the `FormData` and extract the files from there, after validation:
+Fields containing files will be `undefined` in `form.data` after validation.
+The recommended way to handle files is to grab the `FormData` and extract the files from there, after validation:

 ```ts
 export const actions = {